NSO-developer/NSO-developer/README.md

 *	If your project contains any copies of code derived from open source you need to explicitly list which projects.

 ### It must be open
-The whole point of the NSO Developer Organization is to share code to the NSO ecosystem, as such we don’t want to make it “private”.
+The whole point of the NSO Developer space is to share code to the NSO ecosystem, as such we don’t want to make it “private”.
 However, that means that anyone can access the NSO Developer repositories, which requires us to approve the open access and ensure that no private information is included.

 The information in the README.md file will be displayed on the Cisco NSO DevNet site.

 ### Recommendations
 *	Add test cases, and instructions on how to run them.
 Why not use Lux to automate your tests?
 NSO uses it!

 *	Packaging make one repository for every stand-alone project.
-But don’t make a lot of small repositories of things that actually belong together, it just makes the organization cluttered and it will be harder to find your project.
+But don’t make a lot of small repositories of things that actually belong together, it just makes the space cluttered and it will be harder to find your project.

 *	Naming convention for YANG modules.
 For a demo or example the module name and namespace does not matter that much (you can use http://example.com/... as namespace).
 But if your project is a re-usable piece, then consider using the URL of the project the namespace (as in: https://github.com/NSO-developer/PACKAGE-NAME/MODULE-NAME)